ethanavatar/nvim_rs/README.md

 Its actually not even faster than a pure-Lua version would be.
 It might even be slower because of the interop layer.

-All of the plugins are still written in Lua anyways.
+All of the plugins are still written in Lua anyways...

 You know what that means...